axibase/atsd/finance/README.md

 **Axibase Time Series Database** is a scalable platform for storing and analyzing financial market data such as trades, quotes, EOD, session, and auction statistics.

-ATSD standalone version is fully functional and is free of charge, including for production purposes.

 ## Supported Data Types

-* Trades / last sale
+* Trades / Last sale
 * Level 1 Quotes
 * Auction and Imbalance Statistics
 * EOD (End-of-Day) and Session Summary